I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiaswritepagebuftostream.md

 ## -remarks
 <p>The function writes data from a temporary page buffer that is allocated by a minidriver to the image data stream provided by the calling application.
 Minidrivers typically call this function after acquiring a page of data for which the minidriver allocated a temporary buffer.</p>

-<p>This function is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549473">wiasWriteBufToFile</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff549484">wiasWritePageBufToFile</a>.
-The <b>wiasWriteBufToFile </b>function can be used to write a buffer of image data to any type of image file.
-The <b>wiasWritePageBufToFile</b> function can be used to write a page of image data to a multipage TIFF file with all appropriate tags and image file directory (IFD) entries.
-If the driver intends to write this multipage TIFF file data to a stream, it would call <b>wiasWritePageBufToStream</b>.</p>

-<p>The function writes data from a temporary page buffer that is allocated by a minidriver to the image data stream provided by the calling application.
-Minidrivers typically call this function after acquiring a page of data for which the minidriver allocated a temporary buffer.</p>

-<p>This function is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549473">wiasWriteBufToFile</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff549484">wiasWritePageBufToFile</a>.
+<p>This function is similar to <a href="..\wiamdef\nf-wiamdef-wiaswritebuftofile.md">wiasWriteBufToFile</a> and <a href="..\wiamdef\nf-wiamdef-wiaswritepagebuftofile.md">wiasWritePageBufToFile</a>.
 The <b>wiasWriteBufToFile </b>function can be used to write a buffer of image data to any type of image file.
 The <b>wiasWritePageBufToFile</b> function can be used to write a page of image data to a multipage TIFF file with all appropriate tags and image file directory (IFD) entries.
 If the driver intends to write this multipage TIFF file data to a stream, it would call <b>wiasWritePageBufToStream</b>.</p>

 ## -requirements
 <table>